 Low Maintenance Shrubs

-Another benefit of planting some evergreens in your plot is that, in general, they are very low-maintenance.
-Fill a border with perennials and you’ll spend a lot of time on your knees staking, deadheading and cutting back, not to mention lifting and dividing periodically – all good, wholesome gardening fun, but perhaps having a few areas that needed less input would be welcomed!
+Another benefit of planting some evergreens in your plot is that, in general, they are very low maintenance.
+Fill a border with perennials and you’ll spend a lot of time on your knees staking, deadheading, and cutting back, not to mention lifting and dividing periodically.
+All of this is good, wholesome gardening fun, but perhaps having a few areas that needed less input could be welcomed!

 Once established in the right type of soil, most evergreen shrubs will take care of themselves with perhaps just a yearly feed and occasional prune or trim if you want to keep them to a certain size.